kubernetes-sigs/gateway-api-inference-extension/docs/proposals/00x-epp-compliance-proposal/README.md

 Due to the possibility of this becoming a bit of a dumping ground.
 The API will keep a _very_ tight scope on which of these route rules are included in the spec.
 A standard method of extension will be provided if the need to define a custom rule arises.

+#### Flow Controller (WIP - implementation tracked in [#674](https://github.com/kubernetes-sigs/gateway-api-inference-extension/issues/674))

+The flow controller will consume resource regime data, and enforce proper resource sharing between workloads.
+This will primarily be done through a queuing mechanism [as described here](https://docs.google.com/document/d/1VZL7opFWuwgWquvgiOzLlXAJ633qZ9U-A0ZixGjBgaI/edit?usp=sharing).

 #### Scheduling Layer

 As the Scheduling Layer is the final interface to the entirety of the pool, all configuration will be at the _pool_ level.
 The default scheduling layer will be an experimentally-backed LB algorithm, with exposed config values.

 The Scheduler will define a strong interface API, so that new scheduling algos may be plugged & dark-launched to test in production traffic without impacting said traffic.
 Extension is expected to adhere to the [Scheduler Subsystem definition](https://github.com/kubernetes-sigs/gateway-api-inference-extension/pull/603)

-#### Flow Controller (implementation tracked in [#674](https://github.com/kubernetes-sigs/gateway-api-inference-extension/issues/674))

-The flow controller will consume resource regime data, and enforce proper resource sharing between workloads.
-This will primarily be done through a queuing mechanism [as described here](https://docs.google.com/document/d/1VZL7opFWuwgWquvgiOzLlXAJ633qZ9U-A0ZixGjBgaI/edit?usp=sharing).

 ### `Non-extensible`